Coded-Abyss/pling/README.md

 8
 ```
 1. add 2 4s to the evaluation stack,
-2. run add function which pops both off and puts on an 8,
+2. run add function which pops them both off and puts on an 8,
-3. run disp function, which displays the value on the top of the stack
+3. run disp function, which displays the value on the top of the stack displaying 8
-result: 8

 ## Special Functions:
 - `:` duplicate value on the evaluation stack